Rachel Fleming, PhD

 Denver, CO, U.S.A | www.linkedin.com/in/rachel-c-fleming

-- Anthropologist and UX Researcher leverages a human-centered approach to transform qualitative and quantitative data into stories that highlight opportunities.
+- Anthropologist and Experience Researcher leverages a human-centered approach to transform qualitative and quantitative data into stories that highlight opportunities.

 - PhD research on tech industry in India used interviews and workplace observation to find that retaining women in technology requires culture-specific understanding of gender norms.